aidenlangley/settings/README.md

 ## Windows

-Run `vscode/copy.ps1` to copy the `settings.json` and `keybindings.json` to VS Code settings directory.
+Run `cd vscode` then `./copy.ps1` to copy the `settings.json` and `keybindings.json` to VS Code settings directory.

-Run `vscode/update.ps1` to grab `settings.json` and `keybindings.json` from VS Code settings directory, and upload it to this GitHub repository.
+Run `cd vscode` then `./update.ps1` to grab `settings.json` and `keybindings.json` from VS Code settings directory, and upload it to this GitHub repository.

 ## Linux

-`chmod +x vscode/copy.sh` then run `./vscode/copy.sh` to copy the `settings.json` and `keybindings.json` to VS Code settings directory.
+`chmod +x vscode/copy.sh` then run `cd vscode && ./copy.sh` to copy the `settings.json` and `keybindings.json` to VS Code settings directory.

-`chmod +x vscode/update.sh` then run `./vscode/update.sh` to grab `settings.json` and `keybindings.json` from VS Code settings directory, and upload it to this GitHub repository.
+`chmod +x vscode/update.sh` then run `cd vscode && ./update.sh` to grab `settings.json` and `keybindings.json` from VS Code settings directory, and upload it to this GitHub repository.

 ## Mac